Updated - 26th August

 Attended part of a presentation organised through Scarlatti to present the work funded by the Food and Fibre CoVE.
 It is one of a range of projects on artificial intelligence.

 The presentation shares work undertaken to use AI for oral assessments.A report is available, summarising the pilot and findings.
+The various outputs from the project can be found at this site.

 The presentation showcases the AI agent for learner oral assessment and shares perspectives from users as to the AI agent's efficacy.
+The guide to using the oral assessment chatbot is found here.

 Began with sharing of a 'case study' comparing conventional (paper-based requiring travelling to an assessment centre) to the piloted (mobile, oral, AI supported).
 Then a couple of warm up sessions followed by short overview of F & F CoVE.
 They have completed 109 projects over the past 5 years!!
 Also introduced Scarlatti, and the research team from Fruition, F & F Cove and the WDC.